Flutter localization and internationalization i18n with examples

 Flutter localization and internationalization (i18n) with examples

-You might be also interested in checking out our Flutter SDK, which provides over-the-air support for your apps.
+You might be also interested in checking out our Flutter SDK, which offers over-the-air support for your apps.

-In this article, we are going to see how to introduce Flutter i18n into an application.
-Before diving into the internationalization part, however, you will need to set up your working environment by following the official guide at docs.flutter.dev.
+In this article, we’ll explore how to add Flutter i18n and l10n to your application.
+Before diving into the internationalization part, you’ll need to set up your working environment by following the official guide at docs.flutter.dev.

 flutter create i18n_demo

-We also need content to work with, so let’s do some more preparations.
+We also need content to demonstrate the process of Flutter localization, so let’s do some more preparations.

 Source code can be found on GitHub.